Applications of persons regarding processing of their personal data in SIS and VIS

 A Member State shall take a decision not to provide information to the data subject, in whole or in part, in accordance with national law, to the extent that, and for as long as such a partial or complete restriction constitutes a necessary and proportionate measure in a democratic society with due regard for the fundamental rights and legitimate interests of the data subject concerned, in order to:

-In cases referred to in the first subparagraph, the Member State shall inform the data subject in writing, without undue delay, of any refusal or restriction of access and of the reasons for the refusal or restriction.
-Such information may be omitted where its provision would undermine any of the reasons set out in points (a) to (e) of the first subparagraph.
-The Member State shall inform the data subject of the possibility of lodging a complaint with a supervisory authority or of seeking a judicial remedy.
+In cases referred to in the first subparagraph, the Member State shall, without undue delay, inform in writing the data subject of the refusal or restriction of access and of the reasons for such refusal or restriction.
+Such information may be omitted if the provision of such information would undermine any of the purposes referred to i.e. Article 67(3), first subparagraph, points (a) to (e) of Regulation 2018/1862 and points (a) to (e) of the first subparagraph of Article 53(3) of Regulation 2018/1861.
+The Member State shall inform the data subject of the possibility of lodging a complaint to the supervisory authority or of seeking a judicial remedy.

 VI.
 FORMAL CONDITIONS FOR PROPOSALS ON THE IMPLEMENTATION OF THE RIGHTS CONNECTED WITH THE PROCESSING OF PERSONAL DATA IN SIS AND VIS